X of Swords: Failure of the Resurrection Protocols

-Former student Rockslide suffers a surprise attack by Summoner, who destroys his psychic essence.
-Hurrying back to Krakoa, the Five proceed to restore his physical husk, but, when X begins to telepathically download his memories, the five Cerebro mainframes fry and short circuit.
-Apprehensive, the Five convene with the Quiet Council to inform them that once a mutant is killed in Otherworld, this creates problems for the resurrection process.
-When the Five attempt to resurrect Rockslide, they create an amalgam of the different Rockslide variants who is later dubbed Wrongslide.
+Rockslide suffers a surprise attack by Summoner, who destroys his psychic essence.
+Hurrying back to Krakoa, the Five restore Rockslide's physical husk.
+Professor X tries to download Rockslide's memories, but the five Cerebro mainframes fry and short circuit.
+Apprehensive, the Five convene with the Quiet Council of Krakoa to inform them that Rockslide being killed in Otherworld has interfered with the resurrection process.
+When the Five attempt to resurrect Rockslide, they create an amalgam of Rockslide's alternate universe counterparts who is later dubbed Wrongslide.

 The Gathering of Swords

 Polaris acts as a medium and delivers the list of swords and cryptic hints about the chosen champions of Krakoa.
-Magik is the first one to rise to the occasion.
 Wolverine and Arakkii mutant Solem are sent to a Hell-like dimension to reach legendary bladesmith Muramasa, and ask him to forge new blades for the tournament.
 Solem gets both of the new Muramasa swords, but yields one to Logan in exchange for a favor.
 Storm travels to Wakanda to request permission to borrow an ancient relic from the Royal Family: a mystical sword named Skybreaker, made of vibranium and previously wielded by a legendary Wakandan king.
 Due to the Royal Family's refusal, Ororo is forced to steal it only to face her ex-sister in-law Shuri, before leaving the country.

-In Krakoa, Cypher shares his worries with Warlock and the Living Island, while training under Magik for the upcoming tournament.
-Meanwhile, the Quiet Council decides to take a different approach instead of sending a mutant with little battle experience: they agree to send Mister Sinister and his Hellions on a secret mission to sabotage the contest.
-Young Cable, Jean Grey and Cyclops travel to the S.W.O.R.D. space station and Cable activates it with his sword, the Light of Galador.
+Cypher shares his worries with Warlock and Krakoa while training under Magik for the upcoming tournament.
+Meanwhile, the Quiet Council decides to take a different approach instead of sending a mutant with little battle experience: they secretly agree to send Mister Sinister and his Hellions to sabotage the contest.
+Cable, Jean Grey, and Cyclops travel to the S.W.O.R.D. space station and Cable activates it with his sword, the Light of Galador.
 The trio soon discovers that an extradimensional army known as the Vescora massacred the station's occupants.
-After dealing with this threat, young Cable joins the other swordbearers.
-In Otherworld, siblings Betsy Braddock (the new Captain Britain) and Brian Braddock (Captain Avalon) trick Saturnyne into forging the Starlight Sword, while also acquiring the Sword of Might.
+After dealing with this threat, Cable joins the other swordbearers.
+In Otherworld, Betsy Braddock (Captain Britain) and Brian Braddock trick Saturnyne into forging the Starlight Sword, while also acquiring the Sword of Might.

 Still reeling from the betrayal of his children, Apocalyse reminisces about the time he lost his wife Genesis and children, the First Horsemen, when Okkara was split into two islands.
-Soon after, he asks Gorgon to accompany him to Egypt to retrieve his own sword (a khopesh) for the upcoming tournament.
-In Arakko, the First Horsemen begin to assemble their forces for the upcoming tournament, all the while revealing underlying tensions among themselves and between a few of the major players of Krakoa's side.
+Soon after, he asks Gorgon to accompany him to Egypt to retrieve his own sword (a khopesh) for the tournament.
+In Arakko, the First Horsemen assemble their forces for the upcoming tournament, all the while revealing underlying tensions among themselves and between a few of the major players of Krakoa's side.